 Jax Fish House & Oyster Bar

 So there’s no coastline in Colorado?
 No problem.
 Jax Fish House & Oyster Bar brings the sea to the Springs through its exceptional and sustainable seafood and oyster bar.
 Under the leadership of Culinary Director Sheila Lucero, Jax was the first restaurant in Colorado to be certified by the Monterey Bay Aquarium Seafood Watch.
 Its daily catch is impressive, and its selection of shellfish from both coasts is enough to excite the most knowledgeable of bivalve aficionados.
 Jax’s prepared dishes are impeccably executed and creatively flavorful.
-And the recent return of its delicious brunch and lunch menus is worthy of celebration. —J.J.
+The recent addition of nightly themed specials makes it even easier on the budget to enjoy a coastal fix at Jax. —J.J.

 11 S. Tejon St.